qzhang503/proteoQ/README.md

 `WHIM2` and the `WHIM16` subtypes, by taking additively both the TMT batch effects and the laboratory effects into account.
 At the time of writing the document, I don't yet know how to handle multiple random effects using `limma`.
-If you have an answer, please let me know.
 Alternatively, I use `lmerTest` to do the work.

-Missing values can frequently fail random-effects modeling with more complex error structures and need some cares.
+Missing values can frequently fail random-effects modeling with more complex error structures and need additional cares.
 One workaround is to simply restrict ourselves to entries that are complete in cases.
 This would lead to a number of proteins not measurable in their statistical significance.
 Alternatively, we may seek to fill in missing values using